What My Near-Death Experience Taught Me About the Body — And Why I Will Never See Illness the Same Way Again

 The path that followed — from San Francisco to Costa Rica, from the jungle to my daughter, from grief to Rio, from every healing modality I could find to the bioresonance scan in Thailand that finally showed me what I was actually carrying — is the path that built the practitioner I am.

-The first bioresonance scan was the clinical confirmation of everything I had seen from outside my body.
+The first bioresonance scan was the clinical confirmation of everything the NDE had shown me.

 The specific organisms — Fasciola hepatica, intestinal flukes, tapeworm, Schistosoma — that the scan identified were not a surprise to my body.
 They were a surprise to my intellect.
 My body had been communicating about them for decades in the only language available to it — symptoms, energy crashes, hormonal chaos, the specific pattern of dysfunction that years of conventional testing had called "all clear."